 Why Is My Heat Pump Freezing Up in the Summer?
-What You Need To Know!
+5 Potential Reasons

 During the hottest summer months—when you need air conditioning the most—is a terrible time for your heat pump to stop working.
 A frozen heat pump seems like it wouldn’t be a thing when everything else outside is sweltering, but it’s a more common problem than you’d imagine.